 Stretch and Recovery Equipment

-- Foam Rollers: Used to help ease myofascial release, alleviate soreness and increase mobility.
+- Foam Rollers: Used to help ease myofascial release, alleviate soreness, and increase mobility.

 - Massage Balls and Sticks: Use these compact tools to target knots and tight muscles.

-- Stretching Mats: Comfortable mats designed for pre or post workout stretching exercises.
+- Stretching Mats: Comfortable mats designed for pre- or post-workout stretching exercises.

 - Theragun or Massage Guns: If your budget allows, theraguns or massage guns (if available) can be invaluable tools for both elite athletes and weekend warriors alike.
 These high-tech recovery tools provide invaluable aid.